wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WebRTC-HTTP Ingest Protocol (WHIP) is designed to facilitate a one-time exchange of Session Description Protocol (SDP) offers and answers using HTTP POST requests.
 This exchange is a fundamental step in establishing an Interactive Connectivity Establishment (ICE) and Datagram Transport Layer Security (DTLS) session between the WHIP client, which represents the encoder or media producer, and the media server, the broadcasting ingestion endpoint.

 Upon successful establishment of the ICE/DTLS session, unidirectional media data transmission commences from the WHIP client to the media server.
-It is important to note that SDP renegotiations are not supported in WHIP, meaning that no modifications to the "m=" sections can be made after the initial SDP offer/answer exchange via HTTP POST is completed and only ICE related information can be updated via HTTP PATCH requests as defined in Section 4.1.
+It is important to note that SDP renegotiations are not supported in WHIP, meaning that no modifications to the "m=" sections can be made after the initial SDP offer/answer exchange via HTTP POST is completed and only ICE related information can be updated via HTTP PATCH requests as defined in {{ice-support}}.

 The following diagram illustrates the core operation of the WHIP protocol for initiating and terminating an ingest session: